HMS Terrible (1762)

 HMS Terrible was a 74-gun third rate ship of the line of the Royal Navy, built by John Barnard and launched on 4 September 1762 at King's Yard in Harwich, as a sister ship to HMS Arrogant.

-In the English Channel, in 1777, under Captain Richard Bickerton, she took an American privateer brig called the Rising States, Capt Thompson.
+In the English Channel, on 15 April 1777, under Captain Richard Bickerton, she took an American privateer brig called the Rising States, Capt Thompson.

 In 1778 she fought at the First Battle of Ushant, and in 1781 Terrible (Capt.
 Finch) was part of Sir Thomas Graves' fleet at the Battle of the Chesapeake.
 During the course of the battle, she took heavy damage, and was scuttled, or deliberately sunk, after the battle had ended.